"The Consenses curriculum is itself as beautifully constructed as a work of art..."

 How is it Taught?

-Everything you need to know to teach Consenses at Home is included in your purchase today.
+Everything you need to know to teach Consenses at Home can be learned in 2 hours through our online teacher training.
 As a teacher/facilitator, you will meet with your group of students on your own timeline via a virtual meeting room to walk through lessons, collect assignments, and distribute art.

-This online course is designed to take approximately 15 hours to teach (not including art-making or exhibition) and to be taught 2x a week but you may choose to teach it at any pace that you'd like.
+The Consenses at Home online course is designed to take approximately 15 hours to teach (not including exhibition) and to be taught 2x a week but you may choose to teach it at any pace that you'd like.
 After purchasing the curriculum, exploring it, and deciding how you'd like to teach it, you might decide to slow the whole thing down, divide lessons into two classes, assign certain exercises as homework, dive deeper into each medium, or give students more time to create together, collaborate or share insights.
 This is all up to you.

 - Choose a group of students to teach. (it is suggested first-time teachers pilot the curriculum with a small group to test-drive the material before facilitating a group larger than 9).

 - Give each student a word, quote or idea as a starting point.

 - Show students Sally's videos at the top of each class to teach them about art-making.

 - Students will transform their given word/quote/idea into photographs.

 - The teacher collects and distributes students' creations (via email) as their group begins the Consenses process of transforming one art form into another.

 - The teacher sets up scheduled meetings with students to show Sally's videos, facilitate exercises and lead discussions about the artwork created.
 This is where students come to understand and appreciate how differently they each see the world which builds empathy, confidence, and unity.

 - The course culminates in an exhibition of each "Interpretive Chain."
 Host an exhibition for your community in person or online where participants and their families can experience the work produced collaboratively throughout the course and discuss their different perspectives through the expression of their art.